Coretti Arle-Titz: Ukraine (1917–1921)

 In March 1917, during the February Revolution, Coretti's studies were suddenly interrupted and she pondered the idea of returning to America.
 The war and revolution had abruptly ended Russia's importance on the continental theatrical circuit.
 Extensive touring became difficult and many establishments began shutting down.
-The vast majority of the African-American community in Russia were rushing to Petrograd's American Embassy and Moscow's Consulate to apply for passports in order to sail across the Black Sea towards Turkey and Romania or board Trans-Siberian trains towards Manchuria and Japan on their journey back to America.
+The vast majority of the African-American community in Russia were rushing to Petrograd's American Embassy and Moscow's Consulate to apply for passports to sail across the Black Sea towards Turkey and Romania or board Trans-Siberian trains towards Manchuria and Japan on their journey back to America.
 However, through letters she received from friends such as Ollie Burgoyne and Ida Forcyne who had returned home to America, she was able to learn about the changes in the American entertainment scene.
 The majority of Black establishments only wanted light-skinned Negro women, Harlem cabarets had women perform shake dances in between the tables and mingle with the audiences as Jazz wailed in the background.
 Such activities didn't happen in Russian cabarets and music halls.
 Most of the successful Negro performers returning to America from Europe found themselves suddenly penniless and turning to domestic work.